Meyer Lemon Rosemary Chicken – Easy One-Pan Stovetop Recipe

 Instructions

-- Drizzle in oil, enough to lightly spread across the bottom of pan, and add butter to large saute pan on medium-high heat
+- Drizzle in oil, enough to lightly spread across the bottom of pan, and add butter to large saute pan on medium heat

 - Add the rough chopped onions, and the rosemary to the pan